Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.markdown

 ## License

-All files in this repository are copyright under version 2.5 creative commmons attribution-noncommercial-sharealike license.
+All files originally created (by Lutra) in this repository are copyright under version 2.5 creative commmons attribution-noncommercial-sharealike license.
 Persons can use and modify them, but not claim them as their own, and by extension sell them.